liquity/dev/README.md

 Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized trove, or batch liquidate troves in ascending order of collateral ratio.

+_**Collateral Surplus**_: The difference between the dollar value of a trove's ETH collateral, and the dollar value of its CLV debt.
+In a full liquidation, this is the net gain earned by the recipients of the liquidation.

 _**Offset:**_ cancellation of liquidated debt with CLV in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.

-_**Distribution:**_ assignment of liquidated debt and collateral directly to active troves, in proportion to their collateral.
+_**Redistribution:**_ assignment of liquidated debt and collateral directly to active troves, in proportion to their collateral.

+_**Pure offset:**_  when a trove's debt is entirely cancelled with CLV in the Stability Pool, and all of it's liquidated ETH collateral is assigned to Stability Pool depositors.

+_**Mixed offset and redistribution:**_  When the Stability Pool CLV only covers a fraction of the liquidated trove's debt.
+This fraction of debt is cancelled with CLV in the Stability Pool, and an equal fraction of the trove's collateral is assigned to depositors.
+The remaining collateral & debt is redistributed directly to active troves.

 _**Gas compensation:**_ A refund, in ETH, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.